georgehughes1998/Besterbikes/src/components/components.md

 ## FirebaseError
 Used to display an error returned from firebase

-## Header
+## TopMenuBar
-Header menu bar displayed at the top of pages within the app
+TopMenuBar menu bar displayed at the top of pages within the app

 ## Main menu
 Component user is directed to upon successful sign in